adhityaravi/fire-flakes-config/README.md

 </h1><br>

-Welcome to the `fire-flakes-config` template repository! 🔥❄️

-This repository provides a **starter template** for creating your own personal configuration repository for use with [fire-flakes](https://github.com/adhityaravi/fire-flakes).
+This repository provides a **starter template** for creating your own personal configuration repository for use with [fire-flake](https://github.com/adhityaravi/fire-flake).

 > ✨ **Note**: This project is in an **early design phase**.
 Features, structure, and best practices may continue to evolve in a breaking way.